 In preparing manuscripts for publication in WSPAJ, authors should carefully adhere to the guidelines in the Publication Manual of the American Psychological Association (7th ed., 2020).
 Copies of the APA Publication Manual can be found in most university libraries or purchased online through the APA website.
 Further, the manuscripts need to align with the APA Journal Article Report Standards (JARS) for Qualitative or Quantitative Research.
 Special attention should be given to the preparation and accuracy of references, and to the absence of sexist and biased language.

 Manuscripts must not have been published elsewhere or be simultaneously submitted to another journal.
-The manuscript order should be as follows: (1) blind title page, (2) abstract, (3) manuscript text, (4) references, and (5) tables and figures.
-For studies involving human participants, the author(s) must include a statement that the research was approved by the appropriate institutional review board and informed consent was obtained.
+The manuscript order should be as follows: (1) blind title page, (2) abstract (250 words or less), (3) manuscript text, (4) references, and (5) tables and figures.
+For studies involving human participants, the author(s) must include a statement in the manuscript that the research was approved by the appropriate institutional review board and informed consent was obtained.

 Artwork and Tables

 All artwork must be professionally prepared, with clean, crisp lines.
 Graphics created on standard computer programs (and submitted in .tif or .jpg formats) will be accepted; freehand or typewritten lettering will not be accepted.
 If photos are used, they should be clear and show good contrast.
 Each figure and photo must be properly identified.
 In graphs, use black and white or gray shading only, no color.
 Keep labels proportionate with the size of the figures on the journal page.
 Digital images should be 300 dpi at full size for photos and 600 dpi for line art.
 See additional figure guidelines here.
 Format tables in the table function of your word-processing program rather than aligning columns in text with tabs and spaces or using text boxes.
 Any figures or photos from a source not original to the author must be accompanied by a statement from the copyright holder(s) giving the author permission to publish it; the source and copyright holder must be credited in the manuscript.